timmykwok02/Map/README.md

 Map that displays user's current location and KPU's Library at Surrey campus.
+It will first ask for permission of the user's location.
 Clicking on one of the map icons displays a pop up showing the distance between the two in kilometers.